 Less Than Significant Impact.
-Access into the site would be via a road dedication on Lindero Road, Cordeno Road, Beaver Road, and Marco Road.
+Access into the site would be via a road dedication on Hollinger Road.
 Prior to building permits being issued, the San Bernardino County Fire Department requires the access road to be paved or an all-weather surface to be installed with turnouts.
 Therefore, no significant impacts are identified or anticipated, and no mitigation measures are required.

-Potentially Less than Less than No Issues Significant Significant Significant Impact Impact with Mitigation Incorporated XVIII.
-TRIBAL CULTURAL RESOURCES a) Would the Project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and i) at is: Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XVIII.
+TRIBAL CULTURAL RESOURCES mcorporated a) Would the Project cause a substantial adverse char resource, defined in Public Resources Code sectio cultural landscape that is geographically defined landscape, sacred place, or object with cultural value that is: n 21074 as in terms of either a sit the size a e, feature, ind scope place, of the i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe?
+SUBSTANTIATION: